sensedeep/dynamodb-onetable/README.md

 | typeField | `string` | Name of the "type" attribute.
 Default to "_type" |
 | uuid | `string` | Function to create a UUID if field schema requires it |

-The `client` property must be an initialized DocumentClient instance.
+The `client` property must be an initialized [AWS DocumentClient](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html).

+#### Crypto

-The `crypto` property defines the configuration used to encrypt and decrypt attributes.
-This is useful for passwords, keys and other especially sensitive information.
+The `crypto` property defines the configuration used to encrypt and decrypt attributes that specify `encrypt: true` in their schema.
+This is useful as an additional layer of security for passwords, keys and other especially sensitive information.
 The crypto property should be set to a hash that contains the `cipher` to use and an encryption secret/password.

-#### Crypto

 ```javascript
 "primary": {